 In my practice I have found that even patients with antibiotic resistance respond well to natural antimicrobials.
-My three most common and most powerful antimicrobials are Melia Supreme, Golden Thread Supreme and Morinda Supreme from Supreme Nutrition.
+My three most common and most beneficial antimicrobials are Neem Leaf and Golden Thread by AMG Naturals and Morinda Supreme from Supreme Nutrition.

 I mentioned in Part 1 that there are elevated mast cell levels in those with interstitial cystitis.
 Mast cells play an important role in protecting against pathogens and in wound healing.
 Thus, they are located in the linings of the stomach, intestines, bladder and in the skin.
 Mast cells gather around wounds to help healing.
 Mast cells contain things such as heparin, histamine and prostaglandins.
 The latter two are inflammatory and heparin is mildly anti-inflammatory.
 One more reason heparin and Elmiron are commonly prescribed has to do with the fact that once you have enough heparin in the system, the mast cells decrease their release of heparin and histamine as to not make the blood too thin.
 (Heparin and histamine are bound together in the mast cell.)